 Now that you know how to calculate your energy intake, the question is “How much of each macro should I eat?”
 Calculating your macros is rather easy and I think everybody should know how to do it by himself.
 Considering that there are services out there that “calculate your personalised macros”, I can help you save some money too.
 Read on and enjoy the Beary wisdom gains!

-I love pumkin pie because my mum used to bake it in the early 90s for Halloween even if no one was celebrating it in Milan on those time.
-It was an original American recipe which she brought back from Philadelphia where she lived in the 70s together with my my dad and older brother.
+I love pumpkin pie because my mum used to bake it in the early 90s for Halloween even if no one was celebrating it in Milan those times.
+It was an original American recipe which she brought back from Philadelphia where she lived in the 70s together with my dad and older brother.
 Of course she shared the recipe with me as I moved to Vienna but I had gut issues and was not tolerating grains, eggs and dairy products well.
 Therefore Stefan and I developed our own version: it is not cut-friendly if you are very low on calories (check the macros) but it is gluten-free and suitable for the vegan folk too.
 But if you would like to try the real stuff, I’ve included my mum’s recipe too.
-Oh, and just in case you matter, that’s even lower in kcals 😉 Continue reading “Pumpkin Pie Two Ways”

 The importance of being honest to yourself and your coach.

 Tracking macros is a very powerful tool to change your eating habits and reach your body composition goals.
 However it has a big fault: the human nature.
 We’re no robots and life can hit us hard and disrupt even our best laid out plans.
 If it was that simple, dieting would be incredibly easy, you just fill out your macros every day and everything will be fine.
 But what happens when we slip?